The Dog That Inspired: Part I

 So, skip forward to a lifetime of hikes and health challenges, so numerous I can’t possibly name them all, and we have today’s relationship.

-Noodle died a year ago, and that was tragic for me, even though he made it to 15.5.
+Noodle died a year ago, and that was tragic for us both, even though he made it to 15.5 years old.
 It took months of grieving to even be able to really function normally, and that level of grief was a surprise.
-I will blog on that experience separately, because I think it’s really important for some people who are high-functioning one day, then suddenly get completely floored by grief then next, and don’t understand it.
-But I digress.
-The story of Noodle will be forthcoming.
+I will blog on that experience separately, because I think it’s really important for some people who are high-functioning one day, then can be suddenly so completely floored by grief the next, and have trouble understanding it.

 This is vintage Minnie, whose pushiness and stubbornness, perhaps borne of her Jack Russell heritage (ahem), has only increased in intensity since she went deaf, and lost her brother.